UnterrainerInformatik/GameDevelopmentLinks/README.md

 ## Open Sourced Games
 Here is a list of completed open-sourced games.
+Feel free to add to this per PR.
+Thx.

-* [Infiniminer](https://github.com/craftworkgames/infiniminer) - A game Markus Persson regarded as inspiration before he created Minecraft.
+* [Infiniminer](https://github.com/craftworkgames/infiniminer) - A game Markus Persson regarded as inspiration when creating Minecraft.
 Only maintained for about a year, subsequently released under the MIT license.
 Craftworkgames exported it from google-code to GitHub.
 The original master-branch on GitHub is no longer maintained.